 If you’re planning to relocate team members to Mozambique, your company should also be aware of the process for employees who wish to bring family members along.
 In Mozambique, entry visas and residence permits are automatically issued to family members of a foreign national who has been issued a valid work permit.
 However, any spouses or dependents who plan to work in Mozambique will need to apply for their own work permit.

-Globalization Partners simplifies the process of expanding to countries such as Mozambique with our Global Expansion Platform™.
-For assistance with the process of obtaining work permits in Mozambique or handling any other aspects of your company’s expansion, reach out to our team today.
+Globalization Partners simplifies the process of expanding to countries such as Mozambique with our Global Expansion solution.
+For assistance with your company’s expansion, reach out to our team today.